ArcGIS for Desktopto create FGDC CSDGM metadata

 - Click OK.

-To produce an FGDC-format structured text file, you would select the TEXT Conversion Type, instead, and specify an appropriate file extension such as .txt in the Output File parameter.
+To produce an FGDC CSDGM-format structured text file, you would choose the TEXT Conversion Type instead, and specify an appropriate file extension, such as .txt, in the Output File parameter.
 SGML, DIF, and FAQ-format HTML files can also be produced with this tool.
 Any validation warnings and errors produced by mp can be saved to a text file instead of being returned by the tool as messages; provide an appropriate file name and location in the Log File parameter.

-If you have metadata in an FGDC-format XML file, you can importthis information to an item.
+If you have metadata in an FGDC CSDGM-format XML file, you can importthis information to an item.

-- Click the Import button in the Description tab.
+- Click the Import button on the Description tab.

 The Import Metadata tool's dialog box opens.
 The Target Metadata parameter is automatically set to the item's location.

-- Provide the appropriate path to the FGDC-format XML file that will be imported in the Source Metadata parameter.
+- Provide the appropriate path to the FGDC CSDGM-format XML file that will be imported in the Source Metadata parameter.